nosregor/dotfiles/README.md

 Launch VS Code from your terminal by typing `code` and pressing `Enter`.

-Click on the little arrow at the bottom of the left bar :point_down:
+Click on the little arrow at the bottom of the left bar 👇

 ![VS Code Live Share](images/vscode_live_share.png)